smnookin/smnookin.github.io/_posts/2015-10-08--The Alert System that Cried Wolf.md

 In particular, it was a blunder that happens to many people while filling out forms online: selecting the wrong text box.
 An officer had even typed the correct message into the campus alert system, but in submitting it checked the pre-scripted section, which defaulted to send the “active shooter” alert.

 In this case, that detail was crucial.
 The false message was shared instantly across cell phones, inboxes, web pages, and social media.
-The panic spread beyond Cambridge: a tweet warning of an active shooter quickly gained over a thousand re-shares, prompting responses across the internet, and comments about Sandy Hook, gun rights, and conceal and carry.

 ![email1.png]({{site.baseurl}}/assets/email1.png)